codeprofis/cpIFramePrivacy/README.md

 ```

 Simply have a look at the example in ```example/Example.html```

+You can easily use it for multiple iframe instances within the same page.

 ## Enable cookie
 cpIFramePrivacy can store user's confirmation in a cookie, which leads to not showing the confirmation message again for a specified time (1 day by default)